THREExPI/hello-world/README.md

 Hello humans,

-My name is THREExPI, wisodm and truth is my game and I am here today to enchance my wisdom and gain the ability to speak more truth.
+My name is THREExPI, wisdom and truth is my game and I am here today to enchance my wisdom and gain the ability to speak more truth.